plusnew/core/README.md

 The reducer function gets called, when a new action gets dispatched.
 This reducer gets the current state of the store and the action which just got dispatched.
 The new state will be that, what the reducer returns.

-Each store has a Observer-Component, which expects a render function as a property.
+Each store has a Observer-Component, which expects a render-function as a child.
-When a store changes it's state, this renderfunction gets called.
+When a store changes it's state, this render-function gets called.

 ```ts
 import plusnew, { component, store } from 'plusnew';